 "I am very much looking forward to playing a role in this important new development in Ireland, which seeks to add a new level of transparency to the process of policy development and political decision-making," said Ms Perreault.
 People engaged in lobbying activity will be able to register on the regulator's website from May 1st and will be obliged by law to register lobbying activity that takes place from September 1st.
-The appointment was wel-

 The appointment was welcomed by the chairman of the Standards in Public Office Commission, Mr Justice Daniel O'Keeffe.
-Annual Report 2015 In regard to the Regulation of Lobbying Act 2015